tramoonyane/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.
 FYI: The standard library provides a similar function: atoi.
 Run man atoi to learn more.

+C - More pointers, arrays and strings
+TASKS:
+Write a function that concatenates two strings.

+Prototype: char *_strcat(char *dest, char *src);
+This function appends the src string to the dest string, overwriting the terminating null byte (\0) at the end of dest, and then adds a terminating null byte
+Returns a pointer to the resulting string dest
+FYI: The standard library provides a similar function: strcat.
+Run man strcat to learn more.